pojntfx/pojde/README.md

 ## Overview

 🚧 This project is WIP.
 Please use the [original pojde](https://github.com/pojntfx/pojde) until this reaches a stable level.
-While it has reached feature parity, UX needs improvement. 🚧
+While it has reached feature parity, documentation needs improvement. 🚧

 `pojde-ng` is a headless development environment with web access for all components, which can be installed, configured and managed using `pojdectl-ng`, it's management tool.